 When to Use Shared

-Sharing a member of a class or structure makes it available to every instance, rather than nonshared, where each instance keeps its own copy.
-This is useful, for example, if the value of a variable applies to the entire application.
+Sharing a member of a class or structure makes it available to every instance, rather than non-shared, where each instance keeps its own copy.
+Sharing is useful, for example, if the value of a variable applies to the entire application.
 If you declare that variable to be

 Shared, then all instances access the same storage location, and if one instance changes the variable's value, all instances access the updated value.